Case History/Chart Review

 - Differentiate speech sound error types across a variety of speech contexts.
 Error types include

-- Assess stimulability for compensatory errors and for developmental speech sound errors.
+- Assess stimulability for compensatory errors and for developmental speech sound errors (if not age appropriate).

-- Assess speech intelligibility/understandability and acceptability (see ASHA's Practice Portal page, Speech Sound Disorders: Articulation and Phonology, and Henningsson et al., 2008).
+- Assess speech intelligibility/comprehensibility and acceptability (Henningsson et al., 2008).

-- Due to nasal cavity obstruction (e.g., enlarged adenoids, restricted pharyngeal cavity space due to maxillary retrusion).
+- When present, assess the potential factors affecting nasal cavity obstruction (e.g., enlarged adenoids, restricted pharyngeal cavity space due to maxillary retrusion, shallow nasopharynx).